 Details of the directors' qualifications, background and working experience are set out under the "Board of Directors" section of this annual report.

-Where appropriate and necessary, the Independent Directors have discussions and meet without the Management's presence, to discuss matters such as the Group's financial performance, corporate governance initiatives, board processes, succession planning and the remuneration of the Executive Directors and key management personnel.
+Where appropriate and necessary, the independent directors have discussions, and meet without the Management's presence, on matters such as the Group's financial performance, corporate governance initiatives, board processes, succession planning and the remuneration of the Executive Directors and key management personnel.

 The Board has no dissenting view on the Chairman's Letter to Shareholders for the financial year in review.